 Declaration of emergency about epidemic in Congo where death of Ebola hemorrhagic fever exceeded 1600 people, concern about international spread of infection-GIGAZINE

-Around 2000, Dr. Gary Nebel, director of the National Institutes of Health Vaccine Research Center, claimed that 'the Ebola virus glycoprotein causes lethal damage to infected animals and people.'
+Around 2000, Dr. Gary Nebel, director of the Vaccine Research Center at the National Institutes of Health, claimed that 'Ebola virus glycoproteins cause lethal damage to infected animals and people.'
 However, Feldman disagreed with Dr. Nebel's claim and believed that VSV could prove Dr. Nebel's error.

 In 2004, a team led by Feldman conducted experiments in which mice were infected with rVSV-ZEBOV, a VSV modified to express the Ebola virus glycoprotein.
 If Ebola virus glycoproteins lead to lethality, mice should die with the same symptoms as Ebola.
 However, as a result of the experiment, the mice did not die.
-In addition, mice infected with rVSV-ZEBOV did not develop Ebola hemorrhagic fever when exposed to Ebola virus.
+Furthermore, mice infected with rVSV-ZEBOV did not develop Ebola hemorrhagic fever when exposed to Ebola virus.
 On the other hand, all mice not infected with rVSV-ZEBOV died from Ebola.

 In other words, it turned out that the glycoprotein of Ebola virus does not cause Ebola hemorrhagic fever, but rather functions as an antigen that provides immunity to Ebola virus.
-'We didn't start right away because of the various priorities, but I think this was the start of the Ebola vaccine development project,' Feldman said.
+'We didn't start right away because of various priorities, but I think this was the start of the Ebola vaccine development project,' Feldman said.

 In 2005, rVSV-ZEBOV experiments were performed on monkeys .
 In this study, monkeys infected with rVSV-ZEBOV did not develop Ebola hemorrhagic fever when exposed to Ebola virus.
-This demonstrates that rVSV-ZEBOV can be used as an effective vaccine for Ebola virus.
+This demonstrates that rVSV-ZEBOV can be used as an effective vaccine against Ebola virus.

 WHO also does not mean ignoring the rVSV-ZEBOV, given the extraordinary threat of Ebola hemorrhagic fever pandemic, the safety of the rVSV-ZEBOV that has been donated by the Government of Canada evaluated in clinical trials, appropriate dosage also be clearly '( PDF) Declares ' ethical obligation '.

-As with influenza virus vaccines, rVSV-ZEBOV does not reliably prevent the development of Ebola hemorrhagic fever because the glycoprotein changes with the type of Ebola virus.
-Nevertheless, MSD has given the go-ahead for the production of the Ebola virus vaccine and spent $ 175 million to secure a production line.
+As with influenza virus vaccines, rVSV-ZEBOV does not reliably prevent the development of Ebola hemorrhagic fever because glycoproteins change with the type of Ebola virus.
+Nevertheless, MSD has given the go-ahead for Ebola vaccine production and spent $ 175 million to secure a production line.

 in Science, Posted by log1i_yk